nattycoder/GDSC-ENETCOM-CYBERSECURITY-DEPARTMENT/Sessions/Session-2/session2.md

     <hr>
     <h3>Onion Links</h3>
     <p>
-        You can find some Onion Links in these two websites on the dark web:
+        You can find some Onion Links on these two websites on the dark web:
         <ul>
             <li><b>hidden wiki</b></li>
             <li><b>AHMIA</b></li>